The highly anticipated debut short story collection by Journey Prize finalist Seyward Goodhand

 Seyward Goodhand grew up in Hastings County and the North York suburb of Newmarket.
 Her work has been short-listed for the McClelland & Stewart Journey Prize and a National Magazine Award and long-listed for the CBC Short Story Prize.
 Her award winning stories have appeared in Found Press, Riddle Fence, Cosmonauts Avenue, subTerrain, PRISM international, Grain, and Dragnet.
 She is a PhD student in English at the University of Toronto, and lives Winnipeg where she is a sessional instructor of academic writing.

-“Seyward Goodhand writes with the soul a genius taxidermist—so much fur torn from flesh to create works of brutal beauty.
+“Seyward Goodhand writes with the soul of a genius taxidermist—so much fur torn from flesh to create works of brutal beauty.
 Like an Angela Carter hopped up on Black Beauties, Goodhand reinvents fairy tale and myth as complex moral quandaries.
 Intensely visceral—the body is here in all its blood and stink and hungering flesh—and deeply intelligent, Even That Wildest Hope surges with a delinquent passion and bravado originality rarely seen on the page.
 Devour these stories before they devour you.”—Zsuzsi Gartner, Scotiabank Giller Prize finalist for Better Living Through Plastic Explosives

 “Read any sentence in this collection and you will know that Seyward Goodhand is a rare and original talent.
 Her lush and uncanny prose is like a funhouse mirror that reveals as much as it distorts.
 These are beautiful stories and a terrific debut.”—David Bezmozgis, Scotiabank Giller Prize finalist forThe Betrayers, and author of The Free World, & Natasha